alexkaufman06/dapper-triangle-js/README.md

 # Triangle
-This is an app that allows the user to enter in sides of a triangle and see what kind of triangle they created (if any!).
+This is a triangle app built with JavaScript, HTML, CSS, and TDD.
 ## Setup Instructions:
 ```
 Clone repository and open the triangle-js.html file.